yuriilychak/SVGnest/readme.md

 - **Part rotations:** The _possible_ number of rotations to evaluate for each part. eg. 4 for only the cardinal directions.
 Larger values may improve results, but will be slower to converge.
 - **GA population:** The population size for the Genetic Algorithm
 - **GA mutation rate:** The probability of mutation for each gene or part placement.
 Values from 1-50
-- **Part in part:** When enabled, places parts in the holes of other parts.
-This is off by default as it can be resource intensive
-- **Explore concave areas:** When enabled, solves the concave edge case at a cost of some performance and placement robustness:

 ![Concave flag example](http://svgnest.com/github/concave.png)